Ashok300592/repositoryforcloning2/README.md

 Editing to test Poll SCM in jenkins job.

-Editing to test Webhook jenkins
+Editing to test Webhook jenkins in repo2